q3769/conseq4j/README.md

 different sequence keys.
 As such, client-side multi-threading is not recommended when sequencing is imperative; instead, use conseq4j to provide both concurrency and sequencing.

 - Technically to form a sequence on the client side, the task-submitting thread only needs to be "logically" single.
-It doesn't have to be the same physical thread.
+It does not always have to be the same physical thread (although it can be and often is).
 For example, sometimes one thread may need to be replaced by another for various reasons.
-The conseq4j API should function as long as the related tasks are submitted by at most one thread at any given time, with the right order of sequence over the time.
+The conseq4j API should function correctly as long as the related tasks are submitted by at most one thread at any given time, and with the right order of sequence over the time.
+Fortunately, that is naturally the case for the API client most of the time, e.g. inside a message driven method managed by the messaging provider.

 ### Style 1: Summon A Sequential Executor By Its Sequence Key, Then Use The Executor As With A JDK ExecutorService